fastify/avvio/README.md

 The callback changes basing on the parameters your are giving:
 1. If one parameter is given to the callback, that parameter will be the `context`.
-2. If two parameters are given to the callback, the first will be the top level `context` if you didn't provide the server, otherwise an encapsulated `context`, the second will be the `done` callback.
+2. If two parameters are given to the callback, the first will be the top level `context` unless you have specified both server and override, in that case the `context` will be what the override returns, the second will be the `done` callback.

 ```js
 const server = {}